demisto/content/Packs/TOPdesk/Integrations/TOPdesk/TOPdesk_description.md

 ## TOPdesk
+This Integration supports SupportingFilesAPI from versions `1.38.0` and higher.
+See the integration documentation for additional information on version support and more.

 Some of TOPdesk's user types include person and operator.
 Each user type has a different set of actions that he is allowed to perfom.
 For example, a person can only update incidents he created while an operator can update a wider range of incidents.